brharper-clgx/Niko/backstory.md

 ### Hamartia
 By the time I was of an age to join the war, some two and a half years after it had started, the conflict was drawing to an end.
 Our side would be victorious.
 In typical Robert fashion, my brother came home a decorated war hero, with stories of cunning and valor on the lips of commoners that I do not doubt are true.

 I remember looking at Robert after his return and being taken by how much he had changed.
 The person before me was fully a man.
 He looked every bit the Lord and war hero that he was.
 And I too had changed, though in different ways.
 I think we both could sense it, the difference, the broad expanse of experience and outlook which hung between us.
-But we did our best to ignore it and continued almost as though out boyhood had gone uninterrupted.
+But we did our best to ignore it and continued almost as though our boyhood had gone uninterrupted.

 I have made many mistakes in my life.
 But one eclipses the rest.
 In my criminal misdeeds throughout the war I would occasionally sneak my accomplishes into the castle for food and drink after a successful heist or ploy.
 Somehow, it simply never occurred to me the risk I put my family in revealing hidden entrances to the castle.
 To my horror, this knowledge would be put to use.